4. Expand your collections capacity

 While you are in between sales and unresponsive customers, taking and mitigating credit risks, trying to collect some monies to improve your organisation's margins, the sheer volume of overdue invoices keeps increasing.
 It becomes tougher to allocate the right resource and implement the right approach for each of your outstanding invoices.
 It is probably time to augment your collections power.

 Collaborating with collections experts could daunt at first.
-However, more and more food and beverage businesses have acknowledged the advantages of having a strategic partnership with debt collections firms.
+However, more and more textile businesses have acknowledged the advantages of having a strategic partnership with debt collections firms.

 Your organisation's reputation and customer relationships are preserved